LewisLee26/Enigmac/README.md

 ### Rotor
 The Rotor class is used to initialise rotors.

-This class takes a string of length 26 as a argument.
+This class takes a string of length 26 as an argument.
 This string is used to represent the connections.
-The character at index 0 of the string is connected to 'a', the character at index 0 of the string is connected to 'b', ect.
+The character at index 0 of the string is connected to 'A', the character at index 0 of the string is connected to 'B', etc.
 #### Methods
 - **getCharacterPair()**
 - **getRotorPosition()**